JoseAntonio5/JaChat-Realtime-Chat-App/README.md

 # JaChat Realtime Chat App 💬

 ##  About The Project 📖
-This project is a real time chat application created using Socket.IO that is an amazing javascript library that enables real-time, bi-directional communication between web clients and servers.
+This project is a real time chat application created using Socket.IO, which is an amazing library that enables real-time, bi-directional communication between web clients and servers.
 I used [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) to create a webserver and handle the socketIO logic, and HTML, CSS and JavaScript to show the output on the user screen.

 > Enter a username and select room to join a chat
 ![](public/imgs/img1.png)